ia/femtocom/README.md

 $ touch ~/.femtocomrc
 ```

-- add global section to the config:
+- add default section to the config:
 TBA